Serbia: Ottoman and Habsburg rule

-In all Serbian lands conquered by the Ottomans, the native nobility was eliminated and the peasantry was enserfed to Ottoman rulers, while much of the clergy fled or were confined to the isolated monasteries.
-Under the Ottoman system, Serbs and Christians were considered an inferior class and subjected to heavy taxes, and a portion of the Serbian population experienced Islamisation.
-Many Serbs were recruited during the devshirme system, a form of slavery, in which boys from Balkan Christian families were forcibly converted to Islam and trained for infantry units of the Ottoman army known as the Janissaries.
-The Serbian Patriarchate of Peć was extinguished in 1463, but reestablished in 1557, providing for limited continuation of Serbian cultural traditions within the Ottoman Empire, under the Millet system.
+In all Serb lands conquered by the Ottomans, the native nobility was eliminated and the peasantry was enserfed to Ottoman nobles, including aghas and beys, while much of the clergy retreated to isolated monasteries.
+Under the Ottoman millet system, Christians were classified as rayah and subjected to heavy taxation, while a portion of the Serbian population underwent islamisation.
+The Patriarchate of Peć was abolished in 1463 and restored in 1557, allowing for the limited continuation of Serbian cultural traditions within the Ottoman Empire.